nitroxgas/nostrmachines/README.md

-# nostrmachine
+# NOSTR Machine
-A Nostr exemple on how to use DM and Zaps to interact with iot devices
+An example of how to use DM and Zaps to interact with IoT devices First example: A Multi-DM Safe Box